2023 ASH Sale

-The NSW DPI: Tocal College Approved Australian Stock Horse Sale will be held online on the 6th and 7th November 2021.
-Tocal College sale horses can be inspected and ridden from the 27th of October 2021.
+The NSW DPI: Tocal College Approved Australian Stock Horse Sale will be held online on the 4th and 5th November 2023.

 Each Tocal College horse has a reserve price of $4,000 plus GST.

 The Auction is being conducted by Bowe & Lidbury.
 For any bidding support or enquiries please contact

 - Greg Lidbury on 0419 498 561